-Staff lounges are notoriously depressing places where the oldest furniture gets placed and counters and tables are not frequently cleaned.
+Staff lounges are notoriously depressing places where the oldest furniture gets placed, and counters and tables are not frequently cleaned.
 This negative environment may have gone on for so long that you may not even recognize how bad it is.
 Step into your break room, and take a look around with fresh eyes.
 Does the paint look faded or dated?
 Are there enough comfortable and clean places for your staff members to relax?
 Whether you are working in a small business or a primary school or middle school, the space you provide for your staff members will set the tone for each working day.
-Consider these six creative and fun staff room ideas as you overhaul your space.
+Consider these six creative and fun staff room ideas as you overhaul your area.

 1. Add the Right Colors

 At first glance, the color of the break room or office wall may not seem very important.
 However, color can set the entire room’s tone either by increasing peace or energy or creating a moody or sad experience.
 If you want to create a relaxing space where individuals can unwind before getting back to work, opt for a light blue or green.
 If you’re going to create an energizing experience, choose yellow or orange.